TheTheoM/nodeServer/README.md

 - Updating Widget Value:
     - Sent after registeration, from device to server.
+    - The keyPair consists of keys from the widgets section of the registration message and their corresponding new values.
       ```
         {
            'type': 'updateWidgetsKeyPair',
            'widgetName': widgetName,
-           'keyPair': {key: newValue}, /// [The key is from the widget creation e.g. value, values, style e.g. {"value": 10}]
+           'keyPair': {key: newValue}, // [The key is from the widget creation, e.g., "value", "values", "style" such as {"value": 10}]
         }
       ```

 ## Creating a Link:
-  - Given Device A's outputs is connected to Device B's inputs, Device A sends its output data to the server, which then sends it to Device B.
+  - Given Device A's output is connected to Device B's input, Device A sends its output data to the server, which then sends it to Device B.
-  - Device A -> Server ->  Device B
+  - So Data flows like this: Device A -> Server -> Device B
   - There are two types of Data Links:

   1. Temporary Link:

      - The link will break on device disconnection or server restart.
      - When creating a link, use type: "requestLink" when breaking it, type: "breakLink".
-             - ```
+     ```
       {
         'type': 'requestLink' or 'breakLink',
         'outputDeviceName': "deviceA",          // [Required]
         'outputName':       "output IO name",   // [Required]
         'inputDeviceName':  "deviceB",          // [Required]
         'inputName':        "input IO name",    // [Required]
      }
      ```

-     2. Persistent Link:
+  3. Persistent Link:

      - This link will persist and reestablish itself upon device reconnection and server restart.
      - When creating a link, use type: "requestPersistentLink" when breaking it, type: "breakPersistentLink".
-            - ```
+       ```
        {
          'type': 'requestPersistentLink' or 'breakPersistentLink',
          'outputDeviceName': "deviceA",          // [Required]
          'outputName':       "output IO name",   // [Required]
          'inputDeviceName':  "deviceB",          // [Required]
          'inputName':        "input IO name",    // [Required]
        }
        ```
-        - Updating/modifying the Link TODO.
-Update the API for this as well.:

 ## Device Outputting:
   - Every time your device wants to output something to one or more of its output, you send this to the server which then routes it to the input of a connected device.